iamgio/chorus/README.md

 ### Downloading
 **This project is currently work in progress.**
-Once finished, Chorus will be downloadable [here](https://github.com/iAmGio/chorus/releases).
+Once finished, Chorus will be downloadable on [chorusmc.org](http://chorusmc.org).
+Older versions can be found [here](https://github.com/iAmGio/chorus/releases).

 ##### Windows
 Be sure you have Java 8 or above installed.